minghuig/bear-facial-id-app/docs/COMPARISON_PROTOTYPE.md

 # Full photos-to-comparison prototype

+> Historical demo walkthrough.
+The production app now has a simpler live comparison flow; see [current architecture](ARCHITECTURE.md) and [roadmap](../ROADMAP.md).
+The demo uses browser-memory-only labels and synthetic scores and must not be used to assess model accuracy.

 Open http://127.0.0.1:5175/comparison.html.
 It now starts at Photos & review with the main-branch photo-library component (copied into comparison/library for isolation), search/status/bear filters, pagination, a selected photo and sighting review panel.

 ## Walkthrough